ywang408/FE-621-Computational-Finance/Assignments/mid_2021s/mid-report.md

 ## (b)

-Because codos from Homework 2 contains some parts about barrier option, so I put it in the appendix.
+Because codes from Homework 2 contains some parts about barrier option, so I put it in the appendix.
 (See it [here](#appendix))

 ![Result of program](attachments/images/200-steps-American-Put.png)

-So its price is $3.59$.
+So its price is $3.90$.

 # Problem 3